FavryTech-Scholar/-Sales_Performance_Analysis_for_a_Telecom_Company_USA/README.md

 # Recommendations:
 Based on the findings/results of this  data analysis project, I strongly  recommend the following actions :
 - The company should focus on expanding and promoting the smartphone product category.
-- The company should invest in marketing and promotions during peak sales season to maximise revenue.
+- The company should invest in marketing and promotions during peak sales season to maximise Revenue.
 - The company should implement a customer segmentation strategy to target smartphones and smartwatches customers effectively.
 - The company should allocate more budget and resources to their Direct sales channel to maximise revenue.
 - The company should invest more resources  in their Northeast Region of operation  to maximise revenue.